phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 First, we use the `Locked::lock` method to get a mutable reference to the wrapped allocator instance.
 Next, we call the `list_index` function we just defined to calculate the appropriate block size for the given layout and get the corresponding index into the `list_heads` array.
 If this index is `None`, no block size fits for the allocation, therefore we use the `fallback_allocator` using the `fallback_alloc` function.

-If the list index is `Some`, we try to remove the first node in the corresponding list started by `list_heads[index]`.
-For that, we call the [`Option::take`] method on the `next` field of the list head.
+If the list index is `Some`, we try to remove the first node in the corresponding list started by `list_heads[index]` using the [`Option::take`] method.
 If the list is not empty, we enter the `Some(node)` branch of the `match` statement, where we point the head pointer of the list to the successor of the popped `node` (by using [`take`][`Option::take`] again).
 Finally, we return the popped `node` pointer as a `*mut u8`.

 [`Option::take`]: https://doc.rust-lang.org/core/option/enum.Option.html#method.take

 TODO graphic

-If the `next` pointer of the list head is `None`, it indicates that the list of blocks is empty.
+If the list head is `None`, it indicates that the list of blocks is empty.
 This means that we need to construct a new block as [described above](#creating-new-blocks).
 For that, we first get the current block size from the `BLOCK_SIZES` slice and use it as both the size and the alignment for the new block.
 Then we create a new `Layout` from it and call the `fallback_alloc` method to perform the allocation.
 The reason for adjusting the layout and alignment is that the block will be added to the block list on deallocation.

 TODO graphic